 If you haven’t purchased your RV yet, you may be able to get the manufacturer or dealer to modify the battery boxes for you as part of the deal (that’s what we did with NuWa on our fifth wheel).
 Wire two pairs of the batteries in series to form two 12-volt batteries, and wire those two pairs in parallel.

 (3) Install the solar charge controller near the battery compartment

 Connect the wires that come from the solar panels to one side of the charge controller and wire the batteries to the other side.
 It is best to crimp eyes on the ends of the cables.

 (4) Install the inverter near the battery compartment

-It is handy to wire the inverter to a simple toggle switch located somewhere inside the RV so you can turn it on and off without having to go outside to the battery compartment each time you want to turn on your AC power.
+It is handy to wire the inverter to a simple toggle switch located somewhere inside the RV so you can turn the inverter on and off from inside the rig without having to go outside to the battery compartment each time you want to turn on your AC power.

 A system like the above would work fine on a sailboat.
 However, another style of design — which we ended up using — is the following.
 Of course, this system could be used on an RV as well.

 3 250 watt (24-volt) solar panels ($1200)